-Peace and prosperity reigned in the land for another generation before Heth's grandson, Riplakish, came to power.
-Unfortunately, he introduced polygamy, whoredoms, and high taxes, and built prisons to house those who would not pay taxes, putting to death those who would not labor.
+Peace and prosperity reigned in the land for another generation before Heth's grandson Riplakish came to power.
+Unfortunately, he introduced polygamy, whoredoms, and high taxes and built prisons to house those who would not pay taxes, putting to death those who would not labor.
 The people rebelled against his policies and killed him.
-His son Morianton restored a measure of peace again among the people for several generations until the reign of Com2.
+His son Morianton restored a measure of peace again among the people for several generations until the reign of Com.

-PROPHETS: "Many prophets" (Ether 11:1-8).
+1. Prophets: "Many prophets" (Ether 11:1).

-MESSAGE: "Prophesied of the destruction of that great people except they should repent, and turn unto the Lord, and forsake their murders and wickedness" (vv 1-8)
+2. Message: "The destruction of that great people except they should repent, and turn unto the Lord, and forsake their murders and wickedness" (Ether 11:1).

-RESPONSE OF THE PEOPLE: "The prophets were rejected by the people, and they fled unto [Com2] for protection, for the people sought to destroy them" (v 2).
+3. Response of the People: "The prophets were rejected by the people, and they fled unto [Com] for protection, for the people sought to destroy them" (Ether 11:2).

-OUTCOME: Com_2 protected the prophets, and there was a delay in the judgments of the Lord.
-Com_2 "was blessed in all the remainder of his days" (v 3).
+4. Outcome: Com protected the prophets, and there was a delay in the judgments of the Lord.
+Com was "blessed in all the remainder of his days" (Ether 11:3).

-Com2 was a righteous ruler as was his son Shiblom.
+Com was a righteous ruler as was his son Shiblom.
 One of Shiblom's brothers, however, rebelled against Shiblom and caused that "all the prophets who prophesied of the destruction of the people should be put to death" (Ether 11:5).
-Thus, "there began to be an exceedingly great war in all the land" (v 4).
+Thus, "there began to be an exceedingly great war in all the land" (Ether 11:4).
 Moroni describes the situation:

-There was great calamity in all the land, for [these prophets] had testified that a great curse should come upon the land, and also upon the people, and that there should be a great destruction among them, such an one as never had been upon the face of the earth, and their bones should become as heaps of earth upon the face of the land except they should repent of their wickedness.
+"There was great calamity in all the land, for [these prophets] had testified that a great curse should come upon the land, and also upon the people, and that there should be a great destruction among them, such an one as never had been upon the face of the earth, and their bones should become as heaps of earth upon the face of the land except they should repent of their wickedness.

-And they hearkened not unto the voice of the Lord, because of their wicked combinations; wherefore, there began to be wars and contentions in all the land, and also many famines and pestilences, inasmuch that there was a great destruction, such an one as never had been known upon the face of the earth; and all this came to pass in the days of Shiblom.
-(Ether 11:6-7; emphasis added)
+"And they hearkened not unto the voice of the Lord, because of their wicked combinations; wherefore, there began to be wars and contentions in all the land, and also many famines and pestilences, insomuch that there was a great destruction, such an one as never had been known upon the face of the earth; and all this came to pass in the days of Shiblom" (Ether 11:6-7; emphasis added).